 The exercises in mat Pilates are performed with your body and a yoga mat in lieu of machines and equipment.
 Mat Pilates focuses on your core, making it beneficial for those with back pain.
 The movements in mat Pilates are based on the mat exercises in the classical Pilates system.

-A 2014 study in Journal of Physical Therapy Science compared mat Pilates and apparatus Pilates (like reformer Pilates) and found the group performing mat Pilates showed greater improvement in both pain level and balance.
+An April 2014 study in the Journal of Physical Therapy Science compared mat Pilates and apparatus Pilates (like reformer Pilates) and found the group performing mat Pilates showed greater improvement in both pain level and balance.

 3. Reformer Pilates

-This type of Pilates offers similar core-strengthening benefits of mat Pilates, but it's much more challenging.
-The reformer is a machine with a bed-like frame, a platform and a set of springs.
+This type of Pilates offers similar core-strengthening benefits of mat Pilates, but uses a reformer, a machine with a bed-like frame, a platform and a set of springs.
 Many of the exercises on the reformer are the same as mat exercises but performed with the added resistance of the reformer's springs, straps and ropes.